 If you’re interested in meeting other poly people as friends and to discover a sense of community, then here are some of the meet-ups and events that take place in London.

 Ruby Rare’s Guide to Non-Monogamy

 If you’re just starting out, be that opening up a mono relationship or trying to explore it solo, then Ruby Rare’s Guide to Nono-Monogamy is a wonderful intro event.
-Bubbly and colourful Ruby gives a really great overview of the many categories and terms you may come across and speaks from her own experience about open relationships.
-Ruby is bisexual and has a non-binary primary partner (full disclosure: she’s also my housemate), so she gives a really inclusive perspective on the world of non-monogamy.
+Bubbly and colourful Ruby (pictured above) gives a great overview of the many categories and terms you may come across and speaks from her own experience about open relationships.
+Ruby is bisexual and has a non-binary primary partner (full disclosure: she’s also my housemate), so she has an inclusive perspective on the world of non-monogamy.
 Follow her on Instagram to see more about her work as a sex educator and a champion of body-positivity.

 In addition to her workshop event, Ruby also runs a Non-Monogamous Sharing Circle.
 These events are less about her talking to everyone but rather everyone talking to each other.
-Attendees are divided into groups and given topics to discuss, which is really interesting as you get to hear a variety of perspectives.
+Attendees are divided into groups and given topics to discuss, which is quite interesting as you get to hear a variety of perspectives.
 Both these events are also a great way to meet other people interested in non-monogamy, both in the sharing circles and during the breaks.
 Be bold and say hello – most people would love to make some new friends in the community.

 The London Polyamory Meetup Group